 Fatima first joined the organization in 2016 and serves as BCS' Program Coordinator.
 She is the first in her family to graduate from college and was once a recipient of the High Hopes Scholarship in 2010.
 Fatima holds a double degree in Latin American/Latino Studies and Sociology from UC Santa Cruz.
 She has a strong passion for social justice, which led her towards internship opportunities at various organizations such as Santa Cruz Barrios Unidos, CURYJ, RISE, and Y-Scholars.
-As coordinator, Fatima oversees the Berkeley Promise Scholarship Program, managing the application process, developing the curriculum for cohort meetings and conducting individual meetings.
+As coordinator, Fatima oversees the Community College High Hopes Scholarship Program, managing the application process, developing the curriculum for cohort meetings and conducting individual meetings.
 She one day hopes to become the director of her own non-profit organization providing retention programs for promising youth.

 A former High Hopes Scholar herself, Colleen initially joined the BCS staff as an intern, and currently works as the Marketing and Program Assistant.
 Her duties include managing our website, writing monthly newsletters, designing graphics and updating social media.
 She also helps support the scholarship programs and accounting.
 Colleen graduated from UC Santa Cruz with a B.A in Community Studies and a minor in Education.
 Her studies focused on contemporary issues in education, social justice theories, advocacy, and community building.
 She has long had a passion for education and social justice, leading her to intern for other education-focused non-profits, and is thrilled to be able to give back to the organization that helped her through college.
 Colleen is now pursuing her M.A in Higher Education and Student Affairs at the University of San Francisco.